Music and Lyrics: Critical response

 Philip French of The Observer said, "Grant has the occasional good line (or at least he makes a few of them seem funny), but the film limps along like someone trying to tap dance in flippers."

 Box office

-The film opened on February 9, 2007 in the United Kingdom and Ireland and ranked #1 at the box office, grossing £1.93 million in its first weekend.
+The film opened on February 9, 2007, in the United Kingdom and Ireland and ranked #1 at the box office, grossing £1.93 million in its first weekend.
 It was released on 2,955 screens in the United States and Canada on February 14 and grossed $13,623,630 on its opening weekend, ranking #4 at the box office behind Ghost Rider, Bridge to Terabithia, and Norbit.
 It eventually grossed $50,572,589 in the US and Canada and $95,323,833 in foreign markets for a total worldwide box office of $145,896,422.

 Soundtrack

-The soundtrack album with several songs performed by Grant reached #5 on the Billboard Top Soundtracks Chart and #63 on the Billboard 200.
+Music and Lyrics: Music from the Motion Picture is the 2007 soundtrack from the film.
+It was released by Atlantic Records on February 13, 2007, and features songs performed by the film's stars Hugh Grant, Drew Barrymore, and Haley Bennett.
+The album reached #5 on the Billboard Top Soundtracks Chart and #63 on the Billboard 200.

+The song "Invincible" performed by Haley Bennett that plays at the end of the film credits does not appear on the soundtrack.
+The same is true for the song "Work to Do", written by Adam Schlesinger (who wrote most of the songs for the film) and performed by the folk band America, which plays only at the end of the film credits.

 Martin Fry of pop band ABC served as Grant's vocal coach for the movie.
 The album also reached #93 on the Australian Albums Chart.